tianc377/tianc377.github.io/_posts/2022-04-18-SongOfTheSeaProject.md

 1. **Base Material** with layer setting up.<br />
 ![Base Material](/post-img/shaderposts/song-of-the-sea/BaseMaterial.png){: width='100%' }<br />

-2. **Material Layer Blend asset** creating.<br />
+2. **Material Layer Blend asset**. <br />
 ![blend asset](/post-img/shaderposts/song-of-the-sea/MaterialLayerBlend.png){: width='100%'}<br />
-So this asset decides how your current layer and layer below blend together, for example, the checker map here I use, will blend the current layer in the white area, and layer/layers underneath it into the black area.
+So this asset decides how your current layer and layer below blend together, for example, the checker map here I use, will blend the current layer in the white area, and layer/layers underneath it into the black area.<br />

 3. **Material Layer**.<br />
 ![material layer](/post-img/shaderposts/song-of-the-sea/MaterialLayer.png){: width='100%'}<br />
-Material layer asset is where you write your features and the attributes you want to output.
+Material layer asset is where you write your features and the attributes you want to output.<br />